Statin Therapy for Cardiovascular Risk Reduction in Older Adults

+Statin Therapy for Cardiovascular Risk Reduction in Older Adults.
 While older adults face the largest risk for and burden of cardiovascular disease and events, they have been underrepresented in major clinical trials examining lipid-lowering therapy.
 Perhaps because of the resulting uncertainties about the safety and benefit of lipid-lowering therapy in older adults, statins have long been underused in this age group, even though older adults may derive the most benefit in terms of cardiovascular risk reduction.

-Aside from the SAGE and PROSPER trials which included patients aged 65-85 and 70-82 years, respectively, the majority of our data on statin use in older adults is derived from subset analysis of larger trials.
-There are currently no completed studies that include patients >85 years of age, though in December 2014, the STAREE trial was launched which is examining the use of atorvastatin 40 mg in healthy adults >70 years of age.
+Aside from the SAGE and PROSPER trials which included patients aged 65-85 and 70-82 years, respectively, the majority of our data on statin use in older adults is derived from a subset analysis of larger trials.
+There are currently no completed studies that include patients >85 years of age, though, in December 2014, the STAREE trial was launched which is examining the use of atorvastatin 40 mg in healthy adults >70 years of age.

 Choosing Initial Statin Therapy